An Intro to Keyword Tracking for SEO Rankings

 Don't Ignore Your Keyword Data!

-It is true in the SERPs.
+It is true Google’s algorithm is an enigma that doesn’t guarantee how your keywords will rank in the SERPs.
 Going into 2017 however, as an addition to other methods for analyzing organic traffic performance, it’s a huge help to your SEO efforts to track and monitor your keyword and web page rankings.
 With this data, you’re in a great position to find opportunities for keyword optimizations and then, with the right resources, maximize your website’s overall conversion rate.